Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 5600 XT should theoretically be just a bit better than the GeForce GTX Titan Black overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5600 XT should be 2% quicker than the GeForce GTX Titan Black in general, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX Titan Black will be a little bit (more or less 8%) better at texture filtering than the Radeon RX 5600 XT. (explain)
+Texel RateThe GeForce GTX Titan Black is just a bit (approximately 8%) more effective at anisotropic filtering than the Radeon RX 5600 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison